 Requirements for an Honors Degree

-To graduate with an Honors degree, students must have a minimum 3.5 cumulative GPA, 16-28 credits of Honors courses and one year or equivalency of a single second language (i.e., two semesters of German but not one semester each of German and French).
+To graduate with an Honors degree, students must have a minimum 3.5 cumulative GPA, 16-28 credits of Honors courses and one year or equivalency of a single second language with a traditional grade (A, B+, etc...).
 There are three levels of distinction for honors graduation (see "Honors Degree Requirements" for specific requirements).
 A separate Honors Baccalaureate degree is awarded to students fulfilling the requirements for their Honors degree, in addition to the degree a student earned in his/her major department.
 A special Honors commencement ceremony is held every term, during which medallions and diplomas are presented to the graduates.